 How does this work with cover?

 Any lessons you have suspended will no longer show in staff calendars or timetables, so the staff assigned to the lesson will be available for cover

 - Staff assigned to suspended lessons will be available for cover.

 - Staff members who have a staff absence will no longer generate a cover requirement for the suspended lesson.

 - If the lesson suspension is later removed and the staff member still has their staff absence, the cover requirement will be triggered again, and the cover arrangement will need to be re-added.

 Remove lesson suspensions

-Tick the boxes next to the classes to un-suspend, then click the blue pencil icon and select Remove Lesson Suspensions.
+Tick the boxes next to the classes to un-suspend, then use the bulk actions to select Remove Lesson Suspensions.

 Please note that you cannot un-suspend lessons that have already started.